 Friday, June 28, 5 pm

 New Orleans native Edward Spots is an internationally renowned dancer, choreographer, and actor.
-Spots began his dance training with Baderinwa Rolland “Mama” at the very first New Orleans Charter Middle School.
-He has trained extensively, from NOCCA and New Orleans NORD Centers as a young dancer, to the Walnut Hill School for the Fine Arts, The Joffrey Ballet School in New York, and the Washington School for Ballet in the District of Columbia.
-In 2010 he entered the Ailey School as a student, ultimately becoming part of the Ailey II Company where he performed and taught domestically and internationally in more than 8 countries.
+Spots began his dance training with Baderinwa “Mama” Rolland at the very first charter middle school in New Orleans.
+He has trained extensively, from NOCCA and New Orleans NORD Centers as a young dancer, to the Walnut Hill School for the Fine Arts, The Joffrey Ballet School in New York, and the Washington School for Ballet in Washington, DC.
+In 2010, he enrolled at the Ailey School, ultimately becoming part of the Ailey II Company where he performed and taught in the US and abroad in more than 8 countries.
 He has danced with Urban Ballet Theatre, New Orleans Ballet Theatre, Civic Scranton Ballet, Delaware Dance Company, and Marigny Opera Ballet, and has been featured in numerous commercials and television shows.
 Spots played a lead role in the film America by Garrett Bradley.

-Donna Crump is an award-winning choreographer, actress, and performing artist from New Orleans, who has been dancing for over 30 years.
-She holds a BFA in dance from Tulane University and has also studied and created dance in New York, South Africa with the First Physical Dance Theatre and in Brazil with the country’s premier dance company Grupo Corpo.
-Crump served as the resident choreographer for the Marigny Opera Ballet in New Orleans over the inaugural season in 2014/2015.
-Donna is a current performer and Artistic Director of her contemporary dance company, Good Dance Since 1984 which has performed in nationally in such places as New Orleans, Houston, Boston, Alabama, and more.
-Since founding Good Dance in 2012, Crump has produced several full length works, started the pre-professional division of Good Dance, and starred in several commercials and films alongside directors like Spike Lee and Garrett Bradley.
+Donna Crump is an award-winning choreographer, actress, and performing artist from New Orleans, who has been dancing for more than 30 years.
+She holds a BFA in dance from Tulane University and has also studied and created dance in New York, as well as South Africa, with the First Physical Dance Theatre, and in Brazil with the country’s premier dance company Grupo Corpo.
+Crump served as the resident choreographer for the Marigny Opera Ballet in New Orleans for its inaugural season in 2014/2015.
+Donna is a current performer and artistic director of her contemporary dance company, Good Dance.
+Since 1984 she has performed across the US in such places as New Orleans, Houston, Boston, and Alabama.
+Since founding Good Dance in 2012, Crump has produced several full-length works, started a pre-professional division of Good Dance, and starred in several commercials and films alongside directors like Spike Lee and Garrett Bradley.
 Crump played a lead role in the film America by Garrett Bradley.

-For Bodies of Knowledge, Spots will develop a new site-specific dance performance in collaboration with Crump as guest choreographer.
-Entitled Black Magic, and unfolding in five distinct dance movements, this work will explore varying aspects of black cultural identity through dance and the body.
-Investigating a range of topics from suffering, to beauty, to joy, this original work will depict joy as a form of resistance to dominant depictions of the black experience, and consider what is often forgotten and omitted from prevalent representations of black life.
-This work will be performed by Spots, Crump, and twelve youth dancers from Dancing Grounds, a New Orleans-based nonprofit organization that builds community through dance with programs that work at the intersection of arts, education, and social justice.
+For Bodies of Knowledge, Spots has developed a new site-specific dance performance in collaboration with Crump as guest choreographer.
+Entitled Black Magic, and unfolding in five distinct dance movements, this work explores varying aspects of black cultural identity through dance and the body.
+Investigating a range of topics from suffering, to beauty, to joy, this original work depicts joy as a form of resistance to dominant depictions of the black experience.
+Black Magic considers what is often forgotten and omitted from prevalent representations of black life.
+This work features Spots, Crump, and eight youth dancers from Dancing Grounds, a New Orleans-based nonprofit organization that builds community through dance with programs that work at the intersection of arts, education, and social justice.

 Movement I: Black Suffering